ecmwf-ifs/loki/docs/source/utils.rst

 The source analysis capabilities of Loki can be used to build a static source code analysis tool for Fortran.
-This is being developed as a standalone script :ref:`scripts.loki-lint` and includes a few data structures for the linter mechanics in :mod:`loki.lint`:
+This is being developed as a standalone script :doc:`loki-lint <loki-lint>` and includes a few data structures for the linter mechanics in :mod:`loki.lint`:

 .. autosummary::